jmanuel1/personal-website/_posts/2021-08-16-working-with-pythons-abstract-syntax-trees.md

 through the nodes of the AST.
 In other words, we need to *traverse* the AST.
-We can use the [`ast.NodeTransformer`](https://docs.python.org/3.7/library/ast.html?highlight=nodetransformer#ast.NodeTransformer) class to change an AST while traversing it recursively from the top down.
+We can use the [`ast.NodeTransformer`](https://docs.python.org/3.7/library/ast.html?highlight=nodetransformer#ast.NodeTransformer) class to change an AST in place while traversing it recursively from the top down.
 To use `NodeTransformer`, we'll subclass it.

 ```python
 class ConstantFolder(ast.NodeTransformer):